 You can then re-seal the jar.
 It’s as if the jar was never opened.

-Whatever you do don’t buy a vacuum sealer new.
-You can find them used in very good condition on eBay, at garage sales, thrift stores and at flea markets.
-Used vacuum food sealers will go anywhere from $10 – $55 in price depending upon the brand and model.
+Whatever you do don’t buy a vacuum sealer new unless you want to.
+Used vacuum sealers in very good condition can be found on eBay, at garage sales, thrift stores and at flea markets.
+Used food sealers will go anywhere from $10 – $55 in price depending upon the brand and model.

 The only feature a used vacuum food sealer must have for food storage in a canning jar is the port for the jar sealer attachment.